Little 15: Release

-Originally, the single was intended only to be released in West Germany and France, but was instead released in eight European countries: the United Kingdom, West Germany, Italy, Belgium, Holland, Italy, Spain, and France.
+Originally, the single was intended only to be released in West Germany and France, but was instead released in eight European countries: the United Kingdom, West Germany, Italy, Belgium, The Netherlands, Italy, Spain, and France.
 Released by Mute Records on 7" and 12" vinyl, the song's title contributed to its special catalogue number of "LITTLE15".
 Up until that point, every Depeche Mode single release by Mute Records in the United Kingdom had been assigned a "BONG" catalogue number designation, but the previous single, "Behind the Wheel", was released with catalogue number "BONG15" the year before.
 The official release date of the single is slightly disputed: Depeche Mode's official web site lists the release date as 16 May 1988, while the Depeche Mode biography Depeche Mode: Monument lists the release date as 18 May 1988.
+Gore said that, when Mute France asked for the song to be a single, "we just looked at them and said 'You're mad, 'Little 15' is not a single', ... and was it a massive hit?
+No!
+Was it a hit?
+No!"

 "Little 15" saw moderate chart success: in the United Kingdom, it reached number 60; in West Germany it hit number 16; in Austria it reached number 25; and in Switzerland it entered the Top 20 and reached number 18.

 There was no remix of the song at the time of release, however, there are two piano instrumental B-sides, both performed by Alan Wilder.
 The first is "Stjärna", Swedish for 'star', but it was mislabelled as "St. Jarna" on the label.
+In 1993, Gore called "Stjärna" his favourite Depeche Mode instrumental that he'd ever written.
 The 12" single also contains a performance of Ludwig van Beethoven's "Moonlight Sonata#14".
 According to his website, Wilder did not intend for his performance to be recorded and released, as he was performing the song as a warm-up, but Gore stealthily recorded it.
-Wilder did not perform the piece perfectly, with a slight error occuring near the end of the song.
+Wilder did not perform the piece perfectly, with a slight error occurring near the end of the song.